miriyayy/python_intro/README.md

 ---

-🎓 We hope these notes help you on your Python programming journey!
+🎓 I hope these notes help you on your Python programming journey!
 For more details, you can check out Atıl Samancıoğlu's course series.